Define sweep configuration

 Remove the {$interpreter}

-macro and provide a value explicitly in order to hardcode the python interpreter.
+macro and provide a value explicitly to hardcode the python interpreter.
 For example, the following code snippet demonstrates how to do this:

 command: